danibishop/danibishop.github.io/_posts/2022-11-24-en-an-agile-budgeting-proposal.md

 * The development will follow an iterative process where the customer **must** be an active part, providing feedback about value provided.

-* All split conditions for the budget left are known and agreed upon by both parties.
+* All split conditions for the remaining budget are known and agreed upon by both parties.
 No surprises.
 No bargaining post-kickoff.

-* If the feedback is bad during the early stages of the development, customer can retire saving most of the budget left, but not all of it.
+* If the feedback is bad during the early stages of the development, customer can retire saving most of the remaining budget, but not all of it.
 The team will be compensated for the work done and the blocked time (opportunity cost).
     * The earlier the customer retires, the more money they save but the less value they get.

 * If the feedback is good during the development, the development will reach some point where the customer will decide that there is no more value to be added before reaching the deadline and the project can be considered **done**.

-    * In this case, the customer can save part of the budget left, but not all of it.
+    * In this case, the customer can save part of the remaining budget, but not all of it.
 The team will be compensated for **early delivery** of the **highest possible value**.
     * The customer gets top-value in less time for less money.
     * The team gets higher compensation/effort ratio, plus more time to work on other projects (or to rest).